franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 ## 00. The Dunning-Kruger Effect

 [The Dunning-Kruger Effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)
-is one of the most important cognitive biases that exist, probably because how impactful it is to everyone (i.e., we all suffer from the burden of incompetent people and it is quite likely we, too, are someone's burden).
+is one of the most important cognitive biases that exist, probably because of how impactful it is to everyone (i.e., we all suffer from the burden of incompetent people and it is quite likely we, too, are someone's burden).